Citizenship Initiative

 The course concludes with a dedicated information session led by a partner organization, the U.S. Citizenship and Immigration Services.
 This special presentation offers students helpful resources on the application process, eligibility screening and the personal interview.

 Advance registration for all courses is required.
 Space is limited and early registration is encouraged.
-This course is appropriate for those considering taking the U.S. Citizenship Test.
-Classes will be accessible for intermediate-level English language learners.
+All registrants will receive a follow-up call from the Museum to confirm their participation.
+Classes are open to anyone considering taking the U.S. citizenship test and are accessible to intermediate-level English language learners.

-Cooperating Partners: Beyond Literacy, Caribbean Community in Philadelphia, Catholic Social Services, Consulate of Mexico in Philadelphia, Esperanza, Free Library of Philadelphia, HIAS/PA, Irish Diaspora, Mayor’s Office of Immigrant Affairs, Nationalities Service Center, San Francisco Public Library, Southeast Asian Mutual Assistance Association Coalition, The Welcoming Center, and United States Citizenship and Immigration Services.
+Cooperating Partners: Beyond Literacy, Caribbean Community in Philadelphia, Catholic Social Services, Consulate of Mexico in Philadelphia, Esperanza, Free Library of Philadelphia, HIAS/PA, Irish Diaspora, Mayor’s Office of Immigrant Affairs, Nationalities Service Center, Philip Jaisohn Memorial Foundation/Jaisohn Center, San Francisco Public Library, Southeast Asian Mutual Assistance Association Coalition, The Welcoming Center, and United States Citizenship and Immigration Services.

-This program is funded by UGI Corporation, John and Patricia Walsh, and William and Valerie Schwartz.
+This program is funded by William and Valerie Schwartz.